OData/WebApi/_posts/2015-07-24-10-02-work-around-for-singleresult-create.md

 category: "10.
 Others"
 ---

-**Note: This work around is for https://github.com/OData/WebApi/issues/170, which and is not applicable for Microsoft.AspNetCore.OData v7.x.**
+**Note: This work around is for https://github.com/OData/WebApi/issues/170, which is not applicable for Microsoft.AspNetCore.OData v7.x.**

 When SingleResult.Create takes in a query that returns an empty result, a SerializationException is being thrown.